alex-w-hunt/CTF_Writeups/Hack The Box/Sauna.md

 ; Transfer failed.
 ```

-I moved onto SMB, noting that we can gain access via a NULL session, not no shares are listed.
+I moved onto SMB, noting that we can gain access via a NULL session, but no shares are listed.
 ```
 └──╼ $smbclient -N -L \\\\10.10.10.175
 Anonymous login successful